El Hierro a brief description

 Volcanoes and earthquakes

-A volcano erupted in October of the same year underwater 2 km off the southern fishing village of La Restinga.
+in October of the same year a volcano erupted underwater.
+2 km off the southern fishing village of La Restinga.

 How to get to El Hierro